 Are you thinking about bringing a dog into your life and wondering, “Is the Cocker Spaniel breed right for me?”
 My heart beats dog®, and truth be told, it thumps with extra beats in a canine rhythm for American Cocker Spaniels.
-As a 30-year veteran of the Cocker Spaniel world, I am often asked about this stunning breed.
+As a 30+-year veteran of the Cocker Spaniel world, I am often asked about this stunning breed.

 Happy, smart, gentle, and with a merry disposition: These are the breed standards of the American Cocker Spaniel.
+If you are interested in bringing a Cocker Spaniel into you life, here’s everything you need to know.

 In the 13th and 14th centuries, spaniels sniffed out and cornered hawks and falcons into a “corner” until the hunters could come along and fling a net over both dog and quarry.
 It was not until the late 1700s that the various distinctions between Springers, Cockers, Toys, Clumbers, Sussex, and Field Spaniels were bred.